-As part of the PPP, public meetings will be arranged accordingly, and I&APs will be informed through notices and newspaper advertisement.
+As part of the PPP, public meetings will be arranged accordingly, and I&Aps will be informed through notices and newspaper advertisements.
 The engagements will take cognisance of the local languages in the area, i.e., isiZulu, English, and Afrikaans.
 Furthermore, the public meetings will be twofold, including:

-- Focus group meetings with directly affected parties, such as landowners and other stakeholders - Public meeting open to all I&APs
+- Focus group meetings with directly affected parties, such as landowners and other stakeholders - Public Meeting